Maxar’s Power and Propulsion Element for NASA’s lunar Gateway

 NASA’s Artemis program will return humans to the Moon and propel us forward into deep space.
-A key part of the program’s success will be Gateway, the space station that will orbit the Moon and provide more access to the lunar surface than ever before, enabling a sustained human presence.
+A key part of the program’s success will be Gateway, the space station that will orbit the Moon and provide more access to the lunar surface than ever before, enabling a sustainable human presence.

 Gateway, powered by PPE, is an important technology demonstration for commercial space station propulsion systems.